AnirudhRevanur/Sem-5_Notes/AC/Unit3.md

 - Primitive Root of a prime number `n` is an integer `r` between [1, n-1] such that the values of $`r^(x(modn))`$ where x is in the range [0, n-2] are different
 - Basically, when the number `a` is raised to a power `i` that is in the range of mod(n), then all the values in the range of mod(n) must appear once

+## Discrete Logarithmic Problem
+- The DLP is the problem of determining the integer $`1 \leq x \leq p-1 `$ such that $`\alpha^x \equiv \beta \pmod {p}`$
+- Solve for `x` in the above equation, and you get the value

+### Attacks against the DLP
+1. Brute Force Attack
+  - Most naive nad computationally costly way for computing discrete log
+  - Simply compute powers and pray it works
+  - $`n \geq 80`$ is enough to make it take forever to work

+2. Square Root Attacks
+  - Baby Step Giant Step Algo
+  - Pollard's Rho Method
+  - Computes x in $`\sqrt{n}`$ steps
+  - These are the best attacks against Elliptical Curves
+  - Should increase to 160 from 80

+3. Index Calculus Attacks
+  - More powerful for solving the DLP
+  - Bit lengths must be chosen so that $`2^m \geq 2^1024`$

 ## RSA Algorithm
 - It is the most widely used asymmetric cryptographic scheme
 - Majorly used for: